melinite/simple-todo/README.md

 simple-todo
 ===========

-A simple todo list application to demo FW1 and AngularJS
+A simple todo list application to demo CFML, FW1 and AngularJS